1Maxnet1/Lumia830Pkg/README.md

 - Open Command Prompt as admin, enter the letter for mainos partition followed by a colon (ex.
 E:) and run:
 ```
 cd EFIESP\efi\Microsoft\boot
-bcedit /store .\BCD /enum ALL
+bcdedit /store .\BCD /enum ALL
 - Look for the Reset Phone Application section and copy the UUID for it (UUID ex. {xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}).
 Then run:
 bcdedit /store .\BCD /set <"{UUID-for-ResetPhoneApplication}"> "nointegritychecks" yes
 ```